Thanks for your interest in working for the Green Tortoise. The following positions that may currently be available:

 The following will outline the application process and help to introduce most aspects of the driver's job.
 Please read this carefully before filling out the Driver Application available on the next page.

 The application should be read over thoroughly and filled out completely.
-Much of the information is required by federal law.
-Some questions which may not seem pertinent to driving actually assist us in understanding you better and evaluating non-driving skills which are essential to the job.
-If you are not 100% drug free and able to stay that way, please do not apply.
+Much of the information we are required to have on file throughout your employment.
+Some questions that may not seem pertinent to driving actually assist us in understanding you better and evaluating non-driving skills that are essential to the job.
+If you are not 100% drug free and able to stay that way please do not apply.

-Your application must be accompanied by a current (less than three month old) copy of your driving record, a clear photocopy of your drivers license and your medical card (if you already have one).
-You must be 25 years or older to be considered and have a virtually spotless driving record.
-Interviews, hiring, and training are done from San Francisco.
-This process often includes a creative and fun trip including some night driving, cooking, and trip orientation.
+Your application must be accompanied by a current (less than three month old) copy of your driving record, a clear photocopy of your driver's license and your medical card (if you already have one).
+You must be 23 years or older to be considered and have a virtually spotless driving record.
+Interviews, hiring, and training are done from Oakland, CA. This process often includes a creative and fun trip including some night driving, cooking, and trip orientation.

 Green Tortoise History